uswds/uswds-site/pages/performance/glossary.md

 This cross-browser method is not recommended, as it has the following limitations:

 - The JavaScript Date object is not accurate enough at these levels of precision.
-- It won't play nice with services that use window.performance measurements, so this data will have to be captured somehow [link to how window.performance gets picked up by services]
+- It won't play nice with services that use window.performance measurements, so this data will have to be captured somehow.

 <a name="speed-index"></a>
 ### Speed index